-The Group has strictly adhered to the NO new development on peatland regardless of depth policy since 2010.
-The management plans are in place and being implemented on existing plantations on peat.
+Since 2010 our Group has adhered to No Deforestation and to No new development on peatland regardless of depth.
+For existing plantation areas with Peat Soils best management practices are in place to minimize any adverse impact by operating on these fragile soils.

 The total land bank of United Plantations Berhad as of 31 December 2020 is 63,074Ha.
 The total planted area under oil palm is 46,645 Ha of which Malaysia has 37,566 Ha and 9,079 Ha in Indonesia.
-In Malaysia the total peat area is 4,627.24 Ha and in Indonesia it is 784 Ha, i.e total peat is approximately 5,411.24Ha equal to approximately 11.6% of our total oil palm planted area.
+In Malaysia the total peat area is 4,627.24 Ha and in Indonesia it is 784

+Ha, i.e total peat is approximately 5,411.24Ha equal to approximately 11.6% of our total oil palm planted area.
 Our Research Team has re-assessed the peat area at our newly acquired brownfield plantation, Tanarata Estate, where there was a reduction in the peat hectarage.
 This is in line with the latest peat inventory which has been submitted to RSPO Secretariat.